Affine geometric description of thermodynamics: Comparison with contact geometric thermodynamics

 In Lemma\,\ref{fact-fixed-point-z-y-generating-system}, note the following. \begin{itemize} \item In Example\,\ref{Example-zeta=F-z}, the case $w_{\,F}(z;x)=F(x)-z$ has been considered.
 In this example it follows that $(\ddiv_{\dr z} X_{F})(z;x)=-1$.
 Hence the condition for item 1 and that for 3 are satisfied.
 In addition, the subset $\cZ$ for item 2 is found as $\cZ=\{z|F(x)-z\geq 0\}$.
 These calculations are summarized as Tab.\ref{table-unique-stable}.

 \item The system consisting of \fr{ODE-z-y}, \fr{ODE-z-y-Upsilon}, and $\dot{x}^{a}=0$ $(a=1,\ldots,n)$, is formally the same as \fr{contact-Hamiltonian-F-z}, where \fr{contact-Hamiltonian-F-z} is the contact Hamiltonian system with the contact Hamiltonian $h(x,z)=F(x)-z$.
-Hence, it is expected that there is a link between the lifted relaxation generating systems and contact Hamiltonian systems.
+Hence, it is expected that there is a relation between the lifted relaxation generating systems and contact Hamiltonian systems.
 In particular, the function $w_{\,F}(z;x)$ is expected to play a role of $h(x,z)$.
-This link will be discussed in Section\,\ref{section-comparison-compare}. \end{itemize}
+This role will be discussed in Section\,\ref{section-comparison-compare}. \end{itemize}

 The following Proposition shows how to describe a relaxation process in terms of $\wt{X_{F}}$.

 \begin{Proposition} Consider the dynamical system \fr{ODE-z-y} with \fr{ODE-z-y-Upsilon}.
 In the case where